titomitto/clean-todo/lib/features/task/README.md

 # Tasks feature
 The tasks feature allows users to manage their to-do list by creating, reading, updating, and deleting tasks.

+## Architecture

+The tasks feature follows the clean architecture pattern, with the following layers:

+- Presentation: Contains the UI components and the controller that manages the state of the UI.
+- Domain: Contains the business logic and use cases for managing tasks.
+- Data: Contains the repositories and data sources for fetching and persisting task data.
 ## Data Layer
 The data layer is responsible for providing the source of the tasks data.
 It includes the following classes: